-The driver chip, SSD1325 can communicate in two ways: 8-bit or SPI.
-Personally we think SPI is the way to go, only 4 or 5 wires are required.
+The driver chip, SSD1305 can communicate in three ways: 8-bit, I2C or SPI.
+Personally we think SPI is the way to go, only 4 or 5 wires are required and its very fast.
 The OLED itself requires a 3.3V power supply and 3.3V logic levels for communication.
 We include a breadboard-friendly level shifter that can convert 3V or 5V down to 3V, so it can be used with 5V-logic devices like Arduino.

-The power requirements depend a little on how much of the display is lit but on average the display uses about 50-150mA from the 3.3V supply.
+The power requirements depend a little on how much of the display is lit but on average the display uses about 50mA from the 3.3V supply.
 Built into the OLED driver is a simple switch-cap charge pump that turns 3.3V into a high voltage drive for the OLEDs.